Collective moderation of hate, toxicity, and extremity in online discussions: Methods

-For HATE, STRATEGY and GROUP (but not GOAL), the final classifiers were validated using predicted and human labels on the held-out set of 1,000 examples that were labeled by a total of four annotators (see Section~\ref{subsubsec:labeling} for details).
-To create the ground-truth test set for validation of the classifiers we only used labels on which at least three out of four annotators agreed.
-The final test set included the following number of examples: HATE: 900, STRATEGY: 677, GROUP: 846.
+We validate the final classifiers using predicted and human labels on a held-out set of 1,000 examples that were labeled by all four of our annotators (see SI Section~S3.2 and Section~S5 for details).
+To create the ground-truth test set for validation of the classifiers, we only use labels on which at least three out of four annotators agreed.
+The final test set includes 900 examples for hate speech, 677 examples for argumentation strategy and 127 examples for in- and outgroup thinking.

-For GOAL, too few examples of the class ``inclusionary about in/both groups'' were included in the original held-out test set to allow for a reliable validation of the classifier for this class.
-To resolve this issue, we created a second test set for which we drew a random sample of 200 tweets from the unlabeled data that was biased towards the ``inclusionary about in/both groups'' class and asked two annotators to independently label the sample.
-Krippendorff's alpha between the two annotators on this data set was in line with the interrater reliability values observed for the other labeling tasks (see SI Section S1 for details).
-To create the test set for GOAL, we used examples where both human raters agreed (127 examples, out of which 23 were ``inclusionary about in/both groups'', 44 were ``exclusionary about outgroup'' and 60 were ``neutral/unint'').

-For each of HATE, STRATEGY, GROUP and GOAL we had five distinct models trained on five different data splits from the last fine-tuning step (20 models in total, see Section~\ref{subsubsec:classifier_training} for details).
-To calculate the final performance and performance variability, we used each of the five models fine-tuned for HATE, STRATEGY, GROUP and GOAL, respectively, to predict the probability of belonging to a given class for every example in the held-out test set.
-We transformed the predicted class probabilities into class labels by assigning each example to the class with the maximum probability.
-We show macro-averages over the F1-scores for each individual class compared to a frequency-based random guessing benchmark in Fig.~\ref{fig:overview_metrics}.
-In addition, we report the average classifier precision, recall and F1-score for every class in Fig.~S3 in the SI.
+We develop five distinct models for each dimension of discourse (hate, argumentation strategy, and ingroup/outgroup references), trained on five different data splits from the last fine-tuning step (15 models in total, see SI Section~S4.2 for details).
+To calculate the final performance and performance variability, we use each of the models to predict the probability of belonging to a given class for every example in the held-out test set.